 “Sir, let me get this right,” he might have said, “are you saying the difference between art and randomly-strewn garbage is simply a matter of whose hand touched it; that the actual appearance of the objects, taken as a whole, is not the true test?
 Furthermore, are you telling us that without credentials, such as yours, one is ill-equipped to determine the difference between the contents of a trashcan and fine art?”

-Yes, the prosecutor gave up too soon because, whether the wise-guy professor admitted it, or not, that is where he was coming from.
-A smart lawyer could have exploited that angle.
+Yes, the prosecutor gave up too soon because, whether the wise-guy professor admitted it, or not, that is exactly where he was coming from.
+A smarter lawyer could have exploited that angle.

-Still, the prosecutor’s premise/strategy that an expert witness could be compelled to rise up to brand a green piece of paper, with black ink on it, as “un-art” was absurd.
-So, maybe the wily artist would have one-upped the buttoned-down lawyer, no matter what.
+Still, the prosecutor’s premise/strategy that an expert witness could be compelled to rise up to brand a handbill for a movie, "Atomic Cafe," a green piece of paper with black ink on it, as “un-art” was absurd.
+So, the wily artist probably would have one-upped the buttoned-down lawyer, no matter what.

-Perhaps the fundamental question really shouldn’t be – what is art?
+Perhaps the question shouldn’t be -- how can you tell fake art from real art?
 After all, any town is full of bad art, and good art, and all shades of in-between art.
 Name your poison.